 Creating a Rust map is one of my favorite things about being a Rust server admin.
-God created the world in days according to Genesis, but I can create a Rust world in seconds by simply plugging-in some random numbers (map seed and map size into the config).
-Here I'll explain some of the ways I choose the best Rust map for my own noob friendly community.
+I can create a Rust world in seconds by simply plugging-in some random numbers (map seed and map size into the config).
+Here I'll explain some of the ways I choose the best Rust maps for my own servers.

 The Steam Controller

 Not a fan of controllers in general, and am a dedicated PC mouse-keyboard gamer, but this device worked well for me.
 Very interesting new experience.
 The device has an excellent key customization.

 One particular map on a German server (when I was a noob) has influenced how I choose maps for my community today.
 This German server map provided dramatic terrain variation that included ways for making a safe passage from a resource abundant and isolated wilderness, to several important monuments.
 This safe passage was afforded through a particularly large mountain range.
 The mountains nearly divided the map and stood as a kind of barrier against many players that tend to find them more of an annoyance than a strategic advantage.
 I rarely encountered any "run & gun" players or clans while making passage through the mountains.
 As a result of having fewer encounters and thus keeping a low profile, I was able to create a significant stronghold with my stockpiled resources.
 This gave me time to grow strong and to eventually dominate the server.
 Time + isolation is all it takes for solos and noobs to put clans out of business completely.
 So when I choose a world seed I always consider my past experience, and weigh choices in the favor of solo players and noobs.
 Afterall, they are at the core of any truly balanced server.